Deputy Speaker of the House of Representatives of the Philippines

 The deputy speakers of the House of Representatives of the Philippines (Mga Depyuti Ispiker ng Kapulungan ng mga Kinatawan ng Pilipinas) are the second highest-ranking officials of the House of Representatives of the Philippines.
-During the absence of the House speaker, one of the House deputy speakers will preside over the House of Representatives.
+During the absence of the House speaker, one of the House deputy speakers will preside over a session of the chamber.

 The positions of deputy speakers were established in the 10th Congress, replacing the single office of speaker pro tempore, which existed from 1922 to 1995.

-The incumbent deputy speakers of the House are representatives Ferdinand Hernandez (Senior Deputy Speaker), Janette Garin, Yasser Balindong, Paolo Ortega, Jay Khonghun, Kristine Singson-Meehan, Ronaldo Puno, Ferjenel Biron, Raymond Mendoza, Yevgeny Emano, and David Suarez.
+The 14 incumbent deputy speakers of the House are representatives Dinand Hernandez (Senior Deputy Speaker), Janette Garin, Yasser Balindong, Paolo Ortega, Jay Khonghun, Ronaldo Puno, Ferjenel Biron, Raymond Mendoza, Yevgeny Emano, David Suarez, Maria Rachel Arenas, Duke Frasco, Albee Benitez, and Mercedes Alvarez–Lansang.

 Election and incumbency

 The House elects its deputy speakers by a majority vote of the members present, provided there is a quorum, either at the opening of a new Congress every three years, after a general election, or when a vacancy occurs.

 In the event of the death, resignation, or permanent incapacity of any deputy speaker, the speaker of the House may designate an acting deputy speaker.